Nroulston/Nroulston/README.md

 I am a software engineer, brewer, father, doer.
 One of my strengths is going into every endeavor knowing I do not have experience in it yet, but through grit, desire to learn, thoughtful action, and maybe a little stuborness I can accomplish whatever I set my mind to.

 Currently I am obsessed with Rails and the magic of Stimulus, Stimulus Reflex, and Cable Ready.
-I watched this video on Turbolinks that made the complexity of microservices just seem like a comedy about a blind date you went on to Cancun.
+I watched this video on Turbolinks that made the complexity of modern front end frameworks and APIs just seem like a comedy about a blind date you went on to Cancun.
 It sounds great in the beginning and then it gets out of control.

 Honestly I truly just love to code and make cool stuff be that Rails, React, Ruby, Javascript, or whatever new language I get to work with next.